PracticalGenomics/practicalgenomicsworkshop/opportunities.md

 The Fertig lab welcomes students from high school to graduate school for diverse research opportunities.

-For inquiries please contact Dr. Fertig (ejfertig@jhmi.edu) with your CV or resume and a brief cover letter describing your previous research experiences, specific interests in this lab, and programming expertise.
+For inquiries please contact Dr. Fertig (<a href="mailto:ejfertig@jhmi.edu">ejfertig@jhmi.edu</a>) with your CV or resume and a brief cover letter describing your previous research experiences, specific interests in this lab, and programming expertise.

 ### <center>Diversity & Inclusion</center>